top of page

 What are carbohydrates?

-Whole foods such as fruits, vegetables, grains, and dairy are carbohydrates.
+Whole foods like fruits, vegetables, grains, and dairy are carbohydrates.

 Your body digests these whole foods slowly.
 This "natural" sugar provides energy to your cells.
 Diets based on fruits, vegetables, and whole grains are healthy.
 It reduces the risk of diabetes, heart disease, and some cancers.

 Plant-based foods have fiber, antioxidants, and essential minerals.
 Dairy has protein and calcium.
-The key is balance and portion control when consuming "natural" sugars, carbohydrates, and dairy.
+Balance and portion control are fundamental when consuming "natural" sugars, carbohydrates, and dairy.

 The key is balance and portion control when consuming "natural" sugars, carbohydrates, and dairy.